jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The beacon is **dual-emitted**: each beacon is sent twice in immediate succession (typically <1 ms apart) — once to the multicast group, once to the directed broadcast.
 The redundancy ensures presence detection works regardless of whether intermediate switches have IGMP snooping enabled.

-**Note on documentation discrepancy**: some legacy literature references "UDP port 8" for the multicast beacon.
-The value used in all deployments documented in this specification is UDP/10001.
+**Note on documentation variants**: some legacy literature references "UDP port 8" for the multicast beacon.
+The value used by deployed panels is UDP/10001.
 Implementers MUST use UDP/10001.
 The multicast group address (`233.89.188.1`) and UDP port are configurable per site; a defensive scanner SHOULD accept both as parameters.

 #### 3.2.3 Soft Controller Ports